-Yoga in Action: Conscious Purpose, Power and Practice
+Yoga in Action: Conscious Purpose, Power & Practice

-In this 8-week series, Calia Marshall, Emily Kramer and Shawna Wakefield will intend to create a safe and supportive space to enable yogis and activists to connect to your purpose, develop new relationships and explore how you can better collaborate for lasting change in a more conscious, sustainable, and joyful way.
+This 8-week series is designed to develop and sustain your unique contribution to a more compassionate and just society using yogic philosophy and social justice principles.
+This is the second we will offer this program, and we again intend to create a safe and supportive space to enable yogis and activists to develop new knowledge and tools for self-inquiry, to deeply connect to your purpose, and explore how you can better collaborate for lasting change in a more conscious, sustainable, and joyful way.

 - Self-Practice Commitment for duration of YIA